fmancinelli/fmancinelli.github.com/_posts/2012-01-03-The_biggest_threat_of_post_industrial_economy.markdown

 To understand what this means, think about a washing machine and a dishwasher.
 They are built of very similar parts (i.e., a motor, a water pump, etc.) and have a quite similar purpose (i.e., washing), but you can't easily use a washing machine like a dishwasher and viceversa.

 This is not true for computers.
-The same piece of hardware can in fact be turned in almost anything we want (depending on the physical limitations of the hardware), just by changing the instructions it is going to execute.
+The same piece of hardware can in fact be turned into almost anything we want (depending on its physical limitations), just by changing the instructions it is going to execute.

 While it's very difficult to turn a pocket calculator into an alarm clock, it's quite easy to make the very same computer act like one of them.